rtmigo/xrandom_dart/README.md

 });
 ```

 You can achieve the same by creating the `Random` with a `seed` argument.
-However, the random
+However, the unchangeable
-implementation in `dart:math` with the next Dart update.
-In contrast to this, Xorshift
+seed does not protect you from `dart:math` implementation updates.
+In contrast to this,
-is a very specific algorithm.
-Therefore, the predictability of the Xorshift's `deterministic`
+Xorshift is a very specific algorithm.
+Therefore, the predictability of the
+Xorshift's `deterministic`
 sequences can be relied upon.

 # Usage